-Section VII: Agilent 2100 Bioanalyzer System (~1 hr)
+Section VII: Agilent TapeStation® Analysis (~1 hr)

-Description: Prior to sequencing, CUT&RUN libraries should be examined using the Bioanalyzer, TapeStation, or equivalent approach to assess fragment size, library concentration, and DNA quality.
-Predominant enrichment of mononucleosome-sized fragments (~300 bp including universal adapters) is the best indicator of CUT&RUN experimental success prior to NGS (e.g. see Figure 5).
-Here we describe the use of Bioanalyzer and the Agilent High Sensitivity DNA Chip for CUT&RUN library analysis along with expected results.
+Description: Before sequencing, CUT&RUN libraries are examined using the TapeStation or Bioanalyzer to assess fragment size, library concentration and DNA quality.
+Predominant enrichment of ~300 bp-sized fragments (~170 bp excised DNA plus adapters) is the best indicator of CUT&RUN experimental success prior to NGS.
+Here we describe the use of the Agilent TapeStation for CUT&RUN library analysis and expected results.

-Section VIII: Illumina Sequencing
+Section VIII: Illumina® Sequencing

 Description: The final step of the protocol is sequencing your CUT&RUN libraries on an Illumina sequencing system.
 In this section, we provide guidance on pooling indexed CUT&RUN libraries for multiplexed sequencing.
-We also offer recommendations for loading pooled libraries onto MiniSeq and NextSeq systems.
 These suggestions are based on the fact that CUT&RUN only requires 3-8 million reads per sample to generate high signal-to-noise data (vs. 30 million or more with ChIP-seq).
 This allows researchers to pool >48 samples per sequencing run, if using the Illumina NextSeq, or use a benchtop sequencer (e.g. Illumina MiniSeq) for smaller projects.